 Ayutthaya is a city full of interesting ruins of Buddhist temples.
-The centre is on UNESCO World Heritage list and attracts many tourists visiting Thailand.
+The centre is on the UNESCO World Heritage list and attracts many tourists visiting Thailand.

 Which Ayutthaya temples are worth seeing and why are the temples ruined?
 Should you include it in your Thailand itinerary?
 You will find answers to these questions here 🙂

-Also check out my itinerary for 14 days in Thailand.
+Also, check out my itinerary for 14 days in Thailand.

 Ayutthaya temples – background and sightseeing